xaur/decred-news/guidelines.md

 * Linked pages must be in English in most cases.
 * Non-English links are allowed but they must be significant in some way, e.g. original research or ratings.
-* Archive all linked pages in web.archive.org or archive.today.
+* Archive all linked pages in [web.archive.org](https://web.archive.org/) or [archive.today](https://archive.today/).
-* To check if something was reported in previous issues, do a full text search in .md files, e.g. `grep -ir dcrwallet/pull/1330` shows that this pull request was covered in Nov 2018.
+* To check if something was reported in previous issues, search the .md files, e.g. `grep -ir dcrwallet/pull/1330` shows that this pull request was covered in Nov 2018.
 Another way is to use the search box [on GitHub](https://github.com/xaur/decred-news).
 * All claims must reference sources.
-* Stick to facts, minimize opinion and assumptions.
+* Stick to facts, minimize opinions and assumptions.
-* Highlight achievements of our community.
 * Focus on what was **done**.
-* Announcements and plans are good too - just be specific and minimize hype.
+Announcements and plans are good too - just be specific and minimize hype.
+* All work is important, the challenge is how to not kill the reader and balance between bird's eye and the details, which are often interesting.
-* DJ issues are huge and many stories involve understanding a fair bit of historical context and domain expertise.
+* DJ issues are huge and many stories require understanding a fair bit of historical context and domain expertise.
 It comes with time.
-* all work is important, the challenge is how to not kill the reader and balance between bird's eye and the details, which are often interesting

 ### TODOs